Existence of weak solutions for two-phase matrix-valued harmonic map flows: Abstract

 \section{Abstract}

-We investigate the existence of weak solutions for matrix-valued two-phase harmonic map flows with optimal lifespan, which arises as the limiting system of the matrix-valued Rubinstein-Sternberg-Keller problem studied in \cite{FLWZ23}.
-Our approach employs a modified minimizing movement scheme, discretizing the time domain and constructing approximate solutions by interpolating solutions to the associated functional problem within each small time interval.
+We study the existence of weak solutions to a two-phase matrix-valued harmonic map flow with lifespan determined by that of the prescribed interface.
+This system arises as the limiting equation for the matrix-valued Keller--Rubinstein--Sternberg problem studied in \cite{FLWZ23}.
+Our construction is based on a modified minimizing movement scheme.
+Precisely, we discretize time and build approximate solutions by interpolating minimizers of the associated variational problem on each time step.